docker/docs/get-started/what-is-a-container.md

  - `docker run`: This is used to run containers.
 It needs at least one argument, and that argument is the image you want to run.
 In this case, it's `docker/welcome-to-docker`.
  - `-p 8088:80`: This lets Docker know that port 80 in the container needs to be accessible from port 8088 on your local host.
  - `-d`: This runs the container detached or in the background.
  - `—-name welcome-to-docker`: This sets the name for your container.
-If you don’t do so, Docker will select a random name for you.
+If you don’t do so, Docker selects a random name for you.

 Continue following [What's next](#whats-next) to learn how to intuitively run an image using the Docker Desktop GUI.